 Recent studies showed that use of mobile applications grew incredibly by 115% from 2012 to 2013.
 Apple, which produces more than a million apps for its iPhone, iPad and other devices, said recently that consumers spent over $10 billion on apps in 2013.

 Take WhatsApp, for example.
-This five-year old company has more than 500 million active monthly users, and it recently signed a $19 billion acquisition deal with Facebook.
-One more example of such a successful app is BBC’s weather application that is downloaded by more than 20,000 customers every day, literally making it the company’s fastest growing mobile application.
+This five-year-old company has more than 500 million active monthly users, and it recently signed a $19 billion acquisition deal with Facebook.
+One more example of such a successful app is BBC’s weather application which is downloaded by more than 20,000 customers every day, literally making it the company’s fastest-growing mobile application.